SSWConsulting/SSW.Rules.Content/rules/create-PBIs-under-2-days/rule.md

 <!--endintro-->

-Your project could be a very small project spanning just a few weeks/few sprints or it could be a big project spread across months with multiple Sprint reviews and multiple teams involved.
+Your project could be a very small project spanning just a few weeks/few Sprints or it could be a big project spread across months with multiple Sprint reviews and multiple teams involved.
 The massive PBI problem finds its way in all projects.
 Inspite of all devs being available to work, no blockers, no last minute issues hijacking the Sprint, you could still end up either not pushing things to production or pushing some half done feature that can't be used.

 ### How to avoid this